Fitbit buys Twine Health in bid to become a more serious health care tool

 Facebook pushes for more personal updates with launch of new Lists feature

-Fitbit’s been on a bit of a acquisition spree over the last couple of years, as the company’s looked to grow its business inside the stagnating wearables category.
+Fitbit’s been on a bit of an acquisition spree over the last couple of years, as the company’s looked to grow its business inside the stagnating wearables category.
 This morning, the hardware maker announced plans to pick up Twine Health, a HIPAA-compliant, cloud-based health management platform.

 The company hasn’t disclosed specific numbers for the acquisition, but expects the deal to close at some point in Q1 of this year.
 The integration plan seems pretty straight forward, leveraging Twine’s service with Fitbit’s large customer base, in an attempt to offer up more complex and useful health care data collected by its line of wearables.
 Specifically, the dataset will focus on hypertension and diabetes.